 Many people who hear the term contested divorce mistakenly think it refers to spouses who disagree on whether to get a divorce.
 However, no-fault divorce laws in Wisconsin have already settled that question.
 A no-fault state means neither spouse must prove that the other has done anything wrong.
 The court may grant a divorce if just one spouse believes that the marriage has irretrievably broken.
 Even if you do not want a divorce and your spouse does, or vice versa, the divorce can move forward.
 You must still determine the following issues:

 - Child support

 If you and your spouse agree on how to resolve these issues, your divorce is uncontested.
 It may proceed smoothly as long as a family court judge approves your agreements.
 If you do not agree, your divorce is contested.

 How Long Does A Contested Divorce Take?

 In Wisconsin, you must wait a minimum of 120 days to finalize your divorce.
-The total length of time necessary to complete your contested divorce will depend on factors such as the following:
+The time it takes to complete your contested divorce will depend on factors such as:

 - How strongly you and your spouse disagree on financial and/or child custody and support

 - How difficult it is to arrive at a settlement

 A lengthy divorce is often very expensive.
 Finding alternative methods of divorce may be the best thing you can do instead of going through painful and expensive litigation.